Reduce screen time and regain focus

 Be active

-When you wake up and don’t waste time scrolling, you create space for movement—whether that’s a quick workout or a morning walk.
+When you wake up and don’t waste time scrolling, you suddenly have enough time for movement: whether that’s a quick workout or a morning walk.

 Spend more time with friends and family